ClassicCrypt0/Carnac-Swap/README.md

 # Carnac Swap

-Carnac Swap is an experimental script for automated trading.
+Carnac Swap is an experimental script for automated swap trading between virtual crypto pairs on the KuCoin exchange.
 This README provides instructions for setting up and using the script.

 ## DISCLAIMER